Making Materials Speak: Performing a Material Analysis

 Specifications Grading

 This is a more recent grading system – not entirely unrelated to contract grading – proposed by Linda Nilson and most robustly discussed in her 2015 work Specifications Grading: Restoring Rigor, Motivating Students, and Saving Faculty Time.
 At its core, “spec grading” relies on the establishment of clear and detailed specifications for what constitutes a passing piece of work (for Nilson, typically, B-level work or better).
 This is not unlike creating a grading rubric, but one only needs to detail a “satisfactory” set of criteria, not a full range of grading possibilities.
-Assignments are bundled, and the more advanced bundles represent more complex skills and/or content.
+Assignments are bundled and the more advanced bundles represent more complex skills and/or content.
 Students are graded only pass/fail for individual assignments or tests and progress as they receive passing grades.
 Bundles, however, are tied to overall course grades, thus spec grading allows students to determine which grade/bundle they want to compete.
 Also incorporated is the rather interesting idea of tokens.
 These are allotted at the beginning of the term to each student and can be redeemed to revise an unsatisfactory assignment, hand in work 24-hours late, take a make-up exam, and so forth.
 Given the limited number of tokens, students need to think about how to use tokens strategically.

 Resources